Bolivia travel advisories

 (2) It is said that about 95% of people can acquire immunity against the measles virus by receiving a single dose of a measles-containing vaccine (the most commonly administered vaccine is the measles-rubella combination vaccine).
 In addition, if you have come into contact with a measles patient, you may be able to prevent the onset of measles by receiving the vaccine within 72 hours.

-(4) In Japan, a two-dose vaccination system for 1-year-old children and children within one year of entering elementary school was introduced in 2006.
-For a five-year period from 2008 to 2012, the second dose of the vaccine was administered as a routine vaccination to people of age equivalent to first-year junior high school students and third-year high school students.
+(3) In Japan, a one-dose routine vaccination system for children aged 12 months to 6 years began in October 1978.
+In 2006, a two-dose vaccination system was introduced for 1-year-olds and children in the year before entering elementary school.
+For the five years from 2008 to 2012, a second dose of the vaccine was administered to people of age equivalent to first-year junior high school students and third-year high school students as part of the routine vaccination.

 (reference)